-Finally, speaking of human nature, we have human error #3: Not recognizing our own limitations.
-IT professionals like to be the experts.
+IT professionals like to be experts.
 In fact, we’re expected to become experts if we aren’t already.
 If you ask the company why they hire an experienced IT professional, they’d probably say, “Because they were an expert in (fill in the blank).”
 This expectation makes it hard to admit when we’re not up to the job.

 To be clear, that’s not saying any one of us isn’t smart enough to figure it out, but time is a huge factor in the errors IT professionals commit: We couldn’t find the time to address the issue of mobile security because we were too busy keeping the network up and running.
 We didn’t notice our systems had been breached because we were expanding capacity in our data center.
 We didn’t apply the latest security patch to our operating system because we were knee-deep in upgrading the ERP system.
 We didn’t realize we left an AWS cloud resource open to the internet because this is our first AWS deployment, and we haven’t had the time to learn all the ins and outs yet.